iamkirankumaryadav/Library/Machine Learning/Machine Learning Models.md

 **Hyperparameters:**

 1. **Alpha:**
-- Used in Lasso `L1` and Ridge `L2` regression, determines the strength of the regularization.
+- Used in Lasso (L1) and Ridge (L2) regression, determines the strength of the regularization.
-- A higher value of `alpha` means more regularization and simpler linear models.
+- A higher value of alpha means more regularization and simpler linear models.
-- For `αlpha = 0`, Ridge regression is just linear regression.
+- For αlpha = 0, Ridge regression is just linear regression.
-- The best value for `alpha` is found by cross-validation (Grid Search CV or Random Search CV)
+- The best value for alpha is found by cross-validation (Grid Search CV or Random Search CV)

 2. **Normalization:**
-- If `True`, the independent variable `X` will be normalized before regression by subtracting the `mean`
+- If True, the independent variable X will be normalized before regression by subtracting the **mean**.

 3. **Fit Intercept:**
-- Whether to calculate the intercept `c` for this model.
+- Whether to calculate the intercept **c** for this model.
 - If set to False, no intercept will be used in calculations.

 <h1 name='class' align=center>Classification</h1>